 10 Ways to Manage the Hair in Your House

-When vacuums and brooms aren't enough, try these tips for cleaning up all that hair around your home.
+When vacuums and brooms aren't enough, try these tips for picking up all that hair around your home.

-Whether you live with men, women, cats, dogs or sea monkeys, errant hairs strewn about a home are a common flaw in the American dream.
+Whether you live with men, women, cats, dogs or sea monkeys, errant hairs strewn about a home are a common problem when it comes to keeping your home clean.
 They’re in the sink.
 They’re in that cup.
 They’re on top of the dresser.
 (HOW?!
 HOW DID IT GET THERE?!)
 They’re somehow banding together to form an impermeable layer of grit and shame on top of the carpet.

 So how do we deal with this beast that is hair in the home?
 Overall, it’s a part of life we, as animals, have to just accept, but there are a few ways you can prevent it from taking over your sanity and your digs.

 1. Lay a Towel on the Floor

 If you shed quite a bit from styling your hair, make cleanup a little simpler by just laying a towel down underneath your feet before blow drying.
 When you're done, shake it off and stash it away.
 It’s not super sexy, but neither is walking out of your bathroom with inadvertent hair socks.

 Before using an electric razor over your vanity, wet the sink a little.
 The cleanup won’t be as terrible as it is with dry pricklies that have a mind of their own.